 The answer depends on whether the pregnant employee is "disabled" or not under the Americans with Disabilities Act (ADA).
 If the pregnant employee is claiming that she is disabled or provides a physician's letter indicating that she can no longer perform functions of her job then the city needs to go through the same reasonable accommodation analysis that it would go through for any other employee with a disability.
-The employing city needs to be careful and treat a pregnant employee like it would treat any other sick or disabled employee.
+This could include not finding that she has a disability, and does not require an accommodation, because the restriction is temporary based on her pregnancy.231 The employing city needs to be careful and treat a pregnant employee like it would treat any other sick or disabled employee.
 If the employee is not disabled, but has asked for some accommodation, then the city can give her unpaid or paid time off, or the city can do as it wishes after consulting its personnel policies and local counsel.

 Also, the Pregnancy Discrimination Act prohibits an employer from removing a pregnant employee from her assigned duties if she is able and willing to perform her job.
-A pregnant employee must be permitted to work as long as she is able to perform her job.
+Pregnant employee must be allowed to work as long as she is able to perform her job.
 While a city may have concerns for the personal safety of the employee (including risks of harm to the fetus carried by the employee) case law has indicated that concerns for the safety of a pregnant employee is not a defense to unlawful discrimination.
 For example, if the pregnant employee is willing and able to perform the duties of a first responder, she should be allowed to continue doing so.
-However, under the PDA, an employer is not required to grant preferential treatment to a pregnant woman but is obliged to ignore a woman's pregnancy and "treat the employee as well as it would have if she were not pregnant."
+However, under the PDA, an employer is not required to grant preferential treatment to a pregnant woman but is obliged to ignore a woman's pregnancy and "treat the employee as well as it would have